-The main innovation of the present paper over our previous paper [9] is the notion of a finitary regular DNF.
+The main innovation of the present paper over our previous paper [10] is the notion of a finitary regular DNF.
 This makes it possible to cover all PDL programs and still have transparent correctness proofs.

 It is straightforward to extend the clausal tableau method for HPDL to satisfaction formulas $@x s$.
-To deal with such formulas, one adds an additional expansion rule at the modal level as presented in [9].

-The optimizations for the modal level of clausal tableaux discussed in [9] carry over to HPDL.
+To deal with such formulas, one adds an additional expansion rule at the modal level as presented in [10].
+Also, the optimizations for the modal level of clausal tableaux discussed in [10] carry over to HPDL.